Rokiis1/roadmap/input_output_operations/3_level/3_level_input_output_operations.md

     content = file.read()
 ```

-Specifying the encoding makes the program more predictable, when working with files created on different systems.
+Specifying the encoding makes the program predictable, when working with files.

-A `UnicodeDecodeError` occurs when Python tries to decode bytes using an encoding that does not match the file’s actual encoding.
+A `UnicodeDecodeError` occurs when Python tries to decode bytes using an encoding that does not match the files actual encoding.

 For example, suppose a file was saved using a different **encoding**, but Python attempts to **decode** it using **UTF-8**.